pfroysdon/reading_rack/README.md

 ### Technical
 - [The Making of the Atomic Bomb - Rhodes](https://a.co/d/9VpamVx)  Wonderful book that describes the history that lead to the Manhattan Project, and the pesonal history of the primary scientists on the project.
 I have read this book 3 times!
 10/22
-- [Blind Man's Bluff: The Untold Story of American Submarine Espionage](https://a.co/d/eZJvVd1) A great story with incredible detail of submarine espionage.
+- [Blind Man's Bluff: The Untold Story of American Submarine Espionage - Sontag](https://a.co/d/eZJvVd1) A great story with incredible detail of submarine espionage.
 This book encouraged me to read the "Theory of Optimal Search" and "Optimal Search for Moving Targets" listed above.
 I have read this book 2 times.
 09/22

 ### Creative, Inspirational, or Informational
 - [Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration](https://a.co/d/esVXMWP) A great story about creativity and how to overcome your personal obstacles.
 05/21
 - [Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future](https://a.co/d/11pNDMy) This is a facinating story about a very intersting person!
 My cousin and several colleagues work for Elon, and based on their personal experience with him, he sounds exactly like a guy I worked for in Northern California for a decade.
 It seems to me the *true* risk takers and entrepreneurs are very similar, and the roller coaster of working for them is both exhilarating and exhausting.
 I have read this book 2 times.
 10/21
 - [The Creature from Jekyll Island: A Second Look at the Federal Reserve](https://a.co/d/27yNiLR)  A very interesting perspective on the world banking system, with several good references.
 01/22
-- [Failure Is Not an Option: Mission Control from Mercury to Apollo 13 and Beyond](https://a.co/d/bVZsWaz) A fantastic book that describes the origins of mission control in an era when computers were just emerging and communication was a logistical challenge.
+- [Failure Is Not an Option: Mission Control from Mercury to Apollo 13 and Beyond - Kranz](https://a.co/d/bVZsWaz) A fantastic book that describes the origins of mission control in an era when computers were just emerging and communication was a logistical challenge.
 I have read this book 2 times.
 11/22
-- [Kelly: More Than My Share of It All](https://a.co/d/1Oz1erl) A classic story about the man that set the industry standards in research and development, decades before Elon Musk.
+- [Kelly: More Than My Share of It All - Johnson](https://a.co/d/1Oz1erl) A classic story about the man that set the industry standards in research and development, decades before Elon Musk.
 For 25 years, and in each company I have worked, I have followed his "14 principles" (in Ch.
 16).
 I have read this book many times.
 03/21
-- [Skunk Works: A Personal Memoir of My Years of Lockheed](https://a.co/d/26Rm9Ao) A great story of the successes and challenges at SkunkWorks, particularly in a classified environment.
+- [Skunk Works: A Personal Memoir of My Years of Lockheed - Rich](https://a.co/d/26Rm9Ao) A great story of the successes and challenges at SkunkWorks, particularly in a classified environment.
 I have read this book 2 times.
 04/21

 ### Leadership
 - [Effective Phrases for Performance Appraisals: A Guide to Successful Evaluations](https://a.co/d/45dPSQe) Something I use to help write better performance appraisals.
 08/22
-- [Extreme Ownership: How U.S. Navy SEALs Lead and Win](https://a.co/d/cvlVKyi) Very powerful book that encouraged me to change how I act and lead others.
+- [Extreme Ownership: How U.S. Navy SEALs Lead and Win - Willink](https://a.co/d/cvlVKyi) Very powerful book that encouraged me to change how I act and lead others.
 Own your decisions, especially your mistakes!
 Don't blame anyone else, ever!
 06/20
-- [Turn the Ship Around!: A True Story of Turning Followers into Leaders](https://a.co/d/ejNCLXs) A great book about leadership and how to encourage your team to be leaders.
+- [Turn the Ship Around!: A True Story of Turning Followers into Leaders - Marquet](https://a.co/d/ejNCLXs) A great book about leadership and how to encourage your team to be leaders.
 I have read this book 2 times.
 06/20

 ### Health
-- [The Blood Sugar Solution 10-Day Detox Diet - Hyman](https://a.co/d/1WRnk3S)  This book changed my life, and I reference it in my book ["How to do Research, Remotely"](https://www.roysdonfibonaccipress.com/shop/p/how-to-do-research-remotely) 06/22
+- [The Blood Sugar Solution 10-Day Detox Diet - Hyman](https://a.co/d/1WRnk3S)  This book changed my life and my perspective on healthy eating.
+Cronic illness is gone, I have lost weight and inches around my waste, and best of all, I have better mental clarity to read and retain great books like those on this list!
+I reference this book in my book ["How to do Research, Remotely"](https://www.roysdonfibonaccipress.com/shop/p/how-to-do-research-remotely) 06/22
-- [Food: What the Heck Should I Cook?](https://a.co/d/6rbiiFp)  I purchased this book because of the 10-day detox, and I really like this book.
+- [Food: What the Heck Should I Cook? - Hyman](https://a.co/d/6rbiiFp)  I purchased this book because of the 10-day detox, and I really like this book.
 06/22
-- [Food: What the Heck Should I Eat?](https://a.co/d/9OvhpFB) I purchased this book because of the 10-day detox, and I really like this book.
+- [Food: What the Heck Should I Eat? - Hyman](https://a.co/d/9OvhpFB) I purchased this book because of the 10-day detox, and I really like this book.
 06/22